Harish-Sridhar/Tutorial-Docker/README.md

 - **Isolation** Your application is isolated from other applications running on the same platform.

 # Basics
 **Image** \- An image is an executable package that includes everything needed to run an application.
 **Container** \- A container is a runtime instance of an image.
 **Dockerfile** \- The file that has all the instructions on how to build an image.

 # Installing Docker
 Please refer the official docker website for installing the docker on your machine.
-For macos and linux uses, the docker installation is going to be easy.
+For macos and linux users, the docker installation is going to be easy.
 But for windows users, it is a bit tricky.

-# How to Build a Docker files
+# How to Build a Dockerfile
 Go through the Dockerfile in this repo which has instructions to build a simple python application.

 # Docker File Most used commands